ultraq/thymeleaf-layout-dialect/README.md

 element with that found in the content page, you might find yourself repeating parts of the title found in the decorator page, especially if you like to create breadcrumbs or retain the name of the website in the page title.
-The `layout:title-pattern` attribute can save you the trouble of repeating the decorator title by introducing a basic pattern and some special tokens.
+The `layout:title-pattern` attribute can save you the trouble of repeating the decorator title by using some special tokens in a pattern of how you want your title to appear.

 Here's an example: